-Paul Volberding, MD, and others begin treating a growing number of gay men suffering from Kaposi's sarcoma at SF General Hospital.
+UCSF/SFGH physicians and nurses begin treating gay men suffering from Kaposi's sarcoma, an AIDS-defining cancer, at SF General Hospital.

-Paul Volberding, MD; the late Constance Wofsy, MD; Donald Abrams, MD; Marcus Conant, MD; Diane Jones, RN; and Cliff Morrison, RN create the world's first dedicated AIDS clinic, Ward 86 and Ward 5A/5B, at SFGH, establishing the "San Francisco model" of compassionate AIDS care.
+Paul Volberding, MD; Constance Wofsy, MD; Donald Abrams, MD; Marcus Conant, MD; Diane Jones, RN; and Cliff Morrison, RN create the world's first dedicated AIDS clinic, Ward 86 and Ward 5A/5B, at SFGH, establishing the "San Francisco model" of compassionate AIDS care.

 Jay Levy, MD, discovers HIV at the same time as researchers at the Pasteur Institute in Paris, France.

-The laboratory of Charles Craik, PhD, is the first to use the X-ray structure of HIV protease to identify an inhibitor that blocks the enzyme’s activity, leading to the design of lifesaving protease inhibitor drugs, which remain the standard of care today.
+Charles Craik’s laboratory first uses the X-ray structure of HIV protease to identify an inhibitor that blocks the enzyme’s activity, leading to the design of lifesaving protease inhibitor drugs.

-Drs.
-Tom Coates and Michelle Roland develop a pioneering post-exposure prophylaxis (PEP) drug and counseling program (2000)
+Tom Coates and Michelle Roland develop a pioneering post-exposure prophylaxis (PEP) drug and counseling program.

 The UCSF Center of Excellence for Transgender Health is established to provide leadership, training, advocacy, and HIV-prevention resources for transgender individuals.

-UCSF’s Diane Havlir, MD, leads a change to ART guidelines, recommending the offering of treatment to all who test HIV-positive.
+UCSF’s Diane Havlir leads change to antiretroviral therapy guidelines, recommending treatment to all who test HIV-positive.

 UCSF scientists Steven Deeks, MD; Mike McCune, MD, PhD; and Warner Greene, MD, PhD, are involved in two of three Martin Delaney Collaboratory grants awarded by the NIH to advance progress toward a cure for HIV.